cyclus/cyclus.github.com/source/kernel/contributing_to_cyclus.rst

        git pull --rebase upstream develop

-* As you do development on topic branches in your own fork, consider rebasing the topic branch onto the "master" and/or "develop"  branches after *pulls* from the upstream repository rather than merging the pulled changes into your branch.
+* As you do development on topic branches in your own fork, consider rebasing the topic branch onto the "main" and/or "develop"  branches after *pulls* from the upstream repository rather than merging the pulled changes into your branch.
 This will help maintain a more linear (and clean) history.  *Please see caution about rebasing below*.
 For example::